 It's important to note: consent is important, so don't be 'that person'.
-Things like "introduce me to your beautiful friend and set me up with him," are acceptable.
-Things like "Give me a kiss," are not.
-(Unless you want to kiss them.
+Things like "oh queen, please demand matt introduce me to your beautiful friend and set me up with him," are acceptable.
+Things like "make matt give me a kiss," are not.
+(Unless you want to kiss Matt.
 In that case, go get some!)